Adithyaa04/useless_project_bitbybit/README.md

 ### Project Description
-A hardware-based zombie chase game that runs on a handheld Raspberry Pi terminal.
-Run for your life as zombies chase you!!
+A hardware-based zombie chase simulation that runs on a handheld Raspberry Pi terminal.
+The system transforms the user’s immediate surroundings into a live survival environment, where the objective is deceptively simple: keep moving, or get eaten.

 ### The Problem (that doesn't exist)
 Zombie apocalypses are real.
 Ofcourse EVERYBODY need to outrun the undead through their own neighborhood on a Tuesday evening.
-Humanity remains criminally under-equipped to know exactly how close a horde of zombies currently is, in meters, while jogging past the local chaya kada.
+Modern society has invested heavily in navigation, fitness tracking, and emergency communication, yet somehow overlooked one critical metric: How close is the nearest zombie?

+During an unexpected zombie outbreak, civilians would have no reliable method to quantify undead pursuit distance while navigating their local surroundings.
+This is particularly concerning when one is attempting to jog past the local chaya kada on an otherwise completely normal Tuesday evening.

 ### The Solution (that nobody asked for)
-We made a hand-held Cyber Deck using Raspberry Pi, and since your street is a live zombie-infested map, and you are the controller.
-No joystick, no WASD, you outrun the zombies by, well, outrunning them.
+We developed a handheld Raspberry Pi-powered cyberdeck that turns the real world into a live zombie survival simulation.

+The player becomes the controller, while the surrounding environment becomes the map.
+There are no joysticks, no WASD controls, and absolutely no convenient pause button.. you outrun the zombies by, well, outrunning them.

+The system continuously tracks the player’s movement and simulates an approaching zombie threat, effectively converting a casual evening jog into a low-budget, unnecessarily sophisticated survival experiment.

 ### How to run the cyberdeck